Matthew-Hurrell/viva-la-nacho/README.md

 #### Cancel Edit Recipe Form

-If a user clicks the cancel button on the edit recipe form the form is removed from view and a centralised content box is displayed to the user prompting them to confirm their decision to cancel the form submission.
+If a user clicks the cancel button on the edit recipe form, the form is removed from view and a centralised content box is displayed to the user prompting them to confirm their decision to cancel the form submission.
 The notification is identical to the one found on the post recipe form.
 It is also explained to the user that they will lose their form progress if they confirm the cancellation.
-The user is presented with two button links - one takes the user to the my recipes page and the other returns the user back to the form section.
-If a user clicks the cancel button the notification is hidden and the form is returned with the user form fields still in progress.
+The user is presented with two button links - one takes the user to the my recipes page, and one that returns the user back to the form section.
+If a user clicks the cancel button, the notification is hidden and the form is returned with the user form fields still in progress.

 ![Edit Recipe Form Cancel](readme/assets/images/edit-recipe-form-cancel.png)